IBD medications and their impact on pregnancy

 Immunomodulators

-Common immunomodulators include azathioprine, or its similar 6-MP and methotrexate.
-In high doses, azathioprine/6-MP is used to treat cancer and is associated with a high risk for birth defects in women using these during pregnancy.
-However, this is not the case with the dosage used to treat IBD.
-In fact, their use is associated with better outcomes during pregnancy.
+Common immunomodulators include azathioprine, 6-MP, and methotrexate.
+In high doses, azathioprine and 6-MP are used to treat cancer and are associated with a high risk for birth defects when used during pregnancy.
+However, this is not the case with the dosages used to treat IBD.
 Methotrexate is the exception.
 It should be stopped at least three months, and preferably six months, before conception.

-The biologics REMICADE®, HUMIRA®, CIMZIA® and SIMPONI® are all considered safe during pregnancy.
-In fact, many doctors may start a woman on an anti-TNF during pregnancy rather than use steroids.
-CIMZIA® is unique in that it doesn't cross the placenta, so the infant isn't exposed to the therapy.
-However, if you're already on an anti-TNF that's working for you and isn't associated with complications, your doctor shouldn't switch you to CIMZIA.® Research on infants exposed to anti-tnf therapies during pregnancy does not suggest any increased risk for birth defects or developmental abnormalities.
+The biologics REMICADE®, HUMIRA®, CIMZIA® and SIMPONI® and their biosimilars (Reflexis, Avsola, Inflectra, Amjetiva, Cytelzo, and Hyrimoz) are all considered safe during pregnancy.
+In fact, many doctors may start a woman on an anti-TNF during pregnancy rather than use steroids to manage active disease.
+CIMZIA® is unique in that it doesn't cross the placenta, so the infant isn't exposed to the therapy at all.
+However, because all the anti-TNF agents have been shown to be safe for mom and baby during pregnancy, your doctor shouldn't switch you to CIMZIA® in anticipation of pregnancy if you’re already on a different anti-TNF that’s working for you.
+Research on infants exposed to anti-TNF therapies during pregnancy does not suggest any increased risk for birth defects, developmental abnormalities, or serious infections in the first year of life.

 Anti-TNF drug levels in newborn infants take a few months to clear from the blood if a mother receives any medications after the beginning of the third trimester.
-Therefore, it's recommended that infants do not receive any vaccines that use live viruses like rotavirus.
+This does not impact the baby’s susceptibility to infection or their vaccine schedule.
 Use is also fine during breastfeeding as it does not appear any of these agents are secreted into milk.

 Anti-interleukins